openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 #### Secret Key Packets (Packet Type IDs 5 and 7)

-The algorithm-specific secret key for ML-DSA+ECDSA keys is this series of values:
+The algorithm-specific secret key for ML-DSA + ECDSA keys is this series of values:

  - A fixed-length octet string representing the ECDSA secret key as a big-endian encoded integer, whose length depends on the algorithm used as specified in {{tab-ecdsa-artifacts}}.